-It took 2000 years for Athens to have a subway service running through its beautiful grounds, but boy was it worth the wait!
+It took 2000 years for Athens to have a subway service running through its beautiful grounds, but it was worth the wait!
 Almost 20 years ago now, Athens’ Metro came with a bang, meeting and exceeding the expectations of the locals, who have since made it part of their daily routine.
-Modern, beautiful, and most importantly efficient, the metro is one of the best ways to commute when visiting the historic city that won’t break the bank and will help you reach your destination with ease, comfort, and surprising speed!
-We have prepared the most helpful Athens metro guide so you can explore Athens like a local!

 Table of Contents